smowli/partial-html-embedding/README.md

 ### A few examples of how to include partial HTML content inside another website without needing to heavily modify the origin server 🖼️

-This might come in handy when you want to distribute the same HTML content to multiple separate applications.
+This might also come in handy when you want to distribute the same HTML content to multiple separate applications.

 - Server-side rendering is achieved using an [Nginx proxy](./nginx/conf.d/default.conf)
 - Client-side rendering showcases a few different ways